rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/3-1-well-formed-documents.md

 * (R3) a start-tag and its end-tag must have the same parent

 Note that authors must ensure that a document is well-formed.
-That is because implementations may output different results when parsing a malformed document.
+That is because implementations might produce different results when parsing a non-conformant document.

 <!-- ======================================================================= -->
 ## html - implied start- and end-tags

-The HTML specification introduces the concept of "implied tags", which in allows for certain tags to be missing under certain conditions.
-Conforming implementations are required to support these cases.
+The HTML specification introduces the concept of "implied tags", which allows for certain tags to be missing under certain conditions.
+Implementations that conform to HTML's rules are required to support these special cases.

 <!-- ======================================================================= -->
-## well-formedness
+## (strict) well-formedness

-In order for a document to define an actual hierarchy of scopes, and therefore to correspond with an actual document tree, the document's sequence of tags must be **well-formed** by following these rules:
+In order for a document to define an actual hierarchy of scopes, and therefore to correspond with an actual document tree, the document's sequence of tags must be **well-formed** by following the following rules.
+A document that is in conflict with any of these rules is understood to be **malformed**.

 * (R1) each start-tag `<tag>` has an end-tag `</tag>` subsequent to it
 * (R2) for each end-tag there is a start-tag presequent to it
 * (R3) a start-tag and its end-tag must have the same parent

-A document that is in conflict with any of these rules is understood to be **malformed**.
-As such, a parser may cancel the process of reading it.
+Note that a parser may in principle cancel the process of processing a malformed input document.
 That is because the definition of a document tree, as defined by a malformed tag soup, is broken.

 Note that rule (R3) guarantees that no scope reaches into or out of another scope.
 Because of that, a conforming document can not define overlapping